UK Trade Tariff: duty suspensions and autonomous tariff quotas

 Continue to monitor this page for updates or subscribe to get emails alerts for this page.

-• the product a suspension is being sought on should not be traded between persons who are related parties (defined in Regulation 8(4) of the Customs Tariff (Suspension of Import Duty Rates) (EU Exit) Regulations 2020) in circumstances which would not enable other United Kingdom businesses to benefit from the suspension.
+- the product a suspension is being sought on should not be traded between persons who are related parties (defined in Regulation 8(4) of the Customs Tariff (Suspension of Import Duty Rates) (EU Exit) Regulations 2020) in circumstances which would not enable other United Kingdom businesses to benefit from the suspension

-Products other than raw products are taken to be produced in the UK or a Crown Dependency if they are partly or wholly manufactured in the UK or a Crown Dependency.
+Products other than raw products are considered to be produced in the UK or a Crown Dependency if they are partly or wholly manufactured in the UK or a Crown Dependency.
 Simple assembly operations, repacking products, or preparing products for shipment or transportation would not normally be considered production processes.

 2023 duty suspension window